Ordina-Group/reactivity-101/presentation.md

 }
 ```

-Note: We can keep the most recent event in a Signal, but we cannot emulate a stream of Events like we can with RxJS.
+Note: Compare the situation here with both the Signal and the Observable stream.
+We can keep the most recent event in a Signal, but we cannot emulate a stream of Events like we can with RxJS.
 This is the difference :).
+(Also note the .asObservable(), readonly Subject -> Observable)

 ----